mylittletony/mylittletony.github.io/_posts/2015-07-30-integrating-meraki.markdown

 <a href="http://docs.ct-networks.io/article/109-cisco-meraki-splash-page-setup">docs.ct-networks.io</a></h3>
 <hr>

-In order to use Meraki with the CT WiFI logins and radius, you'll need to make some changes in your Meraki portal.
+In order to use Meraki with the CT WiFi logins and radius, you'll need to make some changes in your Meraki portal.

 On the left hand menu bar, click on <b>Wireless</b> and select <b>Access Control</b>.